grafana/phlare/docs/sources/configure-client/language-sdks/nodejs.md

 If you need to send data to grafana.com, you’ll have to configure HTTP Basic authentication.
 Replace <User> with your grafana.com stack user and <Password> with your grafana.com API key.

 If your Phlare server has multi-tenancy enabled, you’ll need to configure a tenant ID.
-Replace <TenantID> with your Phlare tenant ID.
+Replace `tenantID` with your Phlare tenant ID.

 ## Troubleshooting